jamiegcan/a-place-for-salvador-allende/README.md

         * The year in which the place is explicitly named after Salvador Allende, if it was established with a previous name; or
         * The oldest year in which the place is known to exist _and_ to be named after Salvador Allende; or
         * Null if any of the above is unknown.
+    * Sometimes a place would be officially reinaugurated or remodeled, but it has been attested in http://www.abacq.org/calle/ to exist earlier.
+In these cases, the oldest known year of existence is recorded (see IDs 165 and 173).
 * `oldest_known_month`
     * [int, optional] If known, A numnber from 1 to 12 corresponding to the month that goes with the `oldest_known_year`.
 Null if unknown.
 * `oldest_known_day`